AlexSKuznetsov/rag0/README.md

 # RAG0 - Durable document processing with Temporal

-This project aimed to demonstrate how to build durable document processing (RAG) workflows with Temporal using different tools for ingesting and retrieving:
+This project aimed to demonstrate how to **build durable document processing (RAG) workflows with Temporal** using different tools for ingesting and retrieving:
-- for ingesting - Docling, LlamaIndex, and Ollama with predifined workflow steps.
+- ➡️ for ingesting - Docling, LlamaIndex, and Ollama with predifined workflow steps.
-- for retrieving  - LangGraph Agentinc mode where AI agent can dicide which tools to use to answer question.
+- ⬅️ for retrieving  - LangGraph Agentinc mode where AI agent can dicide which tools to use to answer question.
 </br>

 > [!WARNING]
-> This document is not a "How to build a best in class RAG system".
+> This document **is not** a "How to build a best in class RAG system".
 It is a "How to use Temporal for orchestrating document processing workflows to build Production Ready RAG system" guide.

 ## Why I created this project?